carpentries-incubator/genome-mining/_episodes/07-evomining.md

 </a>

 ## Other resources
-To run EvoMining with a biggest conserved-metabolite DB you can use [EvoMining Zenodo](https://zenodo.org/record/1219709#.YqEsFqjMLrc) data.
+To run EvoMining with a larger conserved-metabolite DB you can use [EvoMining Zenodo](https://zenodo.org/record/1219709#.YqEsFqjMLrc) data.

-To explore more EvoMining options, please explore [EvoMining wiki](https://github.com/nselem/evomining/wiki)
+To explore more EvoMining options, please explore [EvoMining wiki](https://github.com/nselem/evomining/wiki).

 [ARTS](https://arts.ziemertlab.com/) is another evolutionary genome mining software with its corresponding database [ARTS-db](https://arts-db.ziemertlab.com/) .

 > ## Callout:Evolutionay Genome Mining
-> To know more about Genome Mining you can read these references:
+> To learn more about Genome Mining you can read these references:
 > - The confluence of big data and evolutionary genome mining for the discovery of natural products.
 >   [Chevrette et al, 2021](https://doi.org/10.1039/D1NP00013F)`
 > - Evolutionary Genome Mining for the Discovery and Engineering of Natural Product Biosynthesis.